Alfred Bowley & Company, Melbourne:

 Two English brothers, Edwin and Walter Pike, came to Brisbane in 1883.
 They established their business, Pike Brothers, in 1885.

 Percy John King (1870-1933) established his business in 1893.
 It covered engraving, die sinking and rubber stamp making.
 The company also made uniform buttons (see below).
-Together with Brim Medallions, Wheelan’s Castings and Swan & Hudson, the company was amalgamated into JJ Cash in the late 1980’s, now Cash’s Australia.
+Together with Brim Medallions, Wheelan’s Castings and Swan & Hudson, the company was amalgamated into J. J. Cash in the late 1980’s, and is now known as Cash’s Australia.

 S.Schlank & Co.
 Ltd., Adelaide: